prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 ## Ending

-In my opinion Adonis itself is really powerfull.
+In my opinion Adonis itself is really powerful.
 I found it really smooth to be working with Adonis as it provides a lot of idiomatic tools avoiding wobbly hacks.

-Lets say we're working on cross platform app, mobile and web.
+Let's say we're working on cross platform app, mobile and web.
 That then needs to use both `Web Auth` and `Api Tokens` authentication modes.
 Nothing is blocking us to verify both authentication modes inside the socket-io middleware !
 If you're really interested in something like that you can have a look at this [file](https://github.com/AdonisEnProvence/MusicRoom/blob/master/packages/server/start/socket.ts)